kristomu/zzt-puzzle/README.md

 This is a ZZT puzzle generator.
 More information to come.

 ## Computational complexity
-ZZT slider puzzles are actually NP-hard, even if restricted to boulders alone.
+ZZT slider puzzles are actually NP-hard, even if restricted to boulders alone.[^Hoffman] With solids ("blocks tied to the board"), they are PSPACE-complete. [^Bremner]
-With keys and doors (not implemented here), they might even be PSPACE-complete, though I haven't proven this.

 ## Strategy
 The puzzle generator works by creating a random board and checking if it's